gyr/relx-go/README.md

-# 📦 GRXS (Go Release-Management eXtension Suite)
+# relx-go (Release eXtension for GO)

-GRXS is a fast, dependency-minimal **Command-Line Interface (CLI) tool** written in Go for orchestrating release management tasks related to the openSUSE/SUSE ecosystem.
+relx-go is a fast, dependency-minimal **Command-Line Interface (CLI) tool** written in Go for orchestrating release management tasks related to the openSUSE/SUSE ecosystem.

 It serves as a unified wrapper for key external APIs and tools, such as the `osc` (OpenSUSE Commander) API for build status and the `git-obs` API for Gitea interactions.

-The resulting binary, **`gyr-grxs`**, is self-contained and highly portable.
+The resulting binary, **`relx-go`**, is self-contained and highly portable.

 ## ✨ Features